Rules and regulations of the Bpi public spaces

 5 – Animals

-With the exception of guide dogs and assistance dogs accompanying disabled people, animals are not admitted to the library’s premises.
+With the exception of guide dogs and assistance dogs for the disabled, animals are not permitted on library premises.

 6 – Group visits